cxumol/promptmask/README.md

 # promptmask.config.user.toml

 [llm_api]
-# Specify a particular local model to use for masking; model name depends on the inference engine
+# Specify a particular local model to use for masking; model name depends on the inference engine; leave it empty to auto select the 1st one on /v1/models
 model = "qwen2.5:7b"

 # Define what data is considered sensitive.